elmijail1/georgian-transliterator/README.md

 Another challenging part of transliterating Latin to Georgian is digraphs: combinations of 2 Latin letters that in Georgian are represented with just 1 character.

-For example: sh is შ in Georgian (both read as "sh" in "shade"), kh is ხ (both read as "ch" in the Scottish word "loch"), and so on.
+For example: sh is შ in Georgian (they read as "sh" in "shade"), kh is ხ (they read as "ch" in the Scottish word "loch"), and so on.

-You won't have any issues with them in this transliterator as it treats digraphs as digraphs and correctly gives its the single-letter Georgian counterpart.
+You won't have any issues with them in this transliterator as it treats digraphs as digraphs and correctly outputs its single-letter Georgian counterpart.

 🧑‍💻 Technical details: to make it work I first created an array of characters that I called "digraph triggers".
 For example: in the digraph "sh" the character "s" is the trigger – that is, the program sees it and knows that if the following character is "h", it should treat the 2 Latin letters as a single unit and return just 1 Georgian letter.
 If it's followed by a character that does't form a digraph with "s", "s" is left alone and is rendered the regular way, as it should.